-My baby is a week old, and her poop is hard, and she has had 2 of these today!
-She is formula fed, is this normal?
+My baby is a week old.
+Her poop is hard, and she has had two of these today!
+She is formula fed.
+Is this normal?
 Or should I panic?

-Average frequency is between 1 and 5 poops per day; this is for a formula fed baby for the first couple of weeks.
+The average frequency is between 1 and 5 poops per day for a formula-fed baby for the first couple weeks.
 The poo should be soft.

-If the baby is in pain or poops less than once per day, you need to see your pediatrician. (this advice is only for newborn formula fed babies)
+If the baby is in pain or poops less than once daily, you need to see your pediatrician. (this advice is only for newborn formula-fed babies)

 Breastfed Baby Constipated